MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 1. In the custom RDS parameter group, set the `rds.logical_replication` static parameter to `1`.

-1. The Materialize replica will need access to connect to the upstream database.
+1. The Materialize instance will need access to connect to the upstream database.
 This is usually controlled by IP address.
-If you are hosting your own installation of Materialize, add the replica's IP address in the security group for the RDS instance.
+If you are hosting your own installation of Materialize, add the instance's IP address in the security group for the RDS instance.

     If you are using Materialize Cloud, you can follow [these steps](/cloud/security/#static-ip-addresses) to get the static IP address of your instance.